Tenancy agreement form UK

 What the form cannot include

 A tenancy agreement form for a private residential letting in England cannot include a fixed end date, a break clause, or any provision that purports to make the tenancy end automatically.
-All private tenancies from 1 May 2026 are assured periodic tenancies, fixed terms are abolished.
-Any such clause is void and unenforceable regardless of whether the tenant signed it.
+All private tenancies from 1 May 2026 are assured periodic tenancies and fixed terms are abolished, so any such clause is void regardless of whether the tenant signed it.
+Contractual rent review clauses are also void: rent can only be increased through a Section 13 notice on Form 4A, once every twelve months, with two months' notice.
+The form cannot require more than one month's rent in advance, cannot include prohibited payments under the Tenant Fees Act 2019, cannot contain rental bidding provisions or discriminatory conditions relating to children or benefit receipt, cannot restrict the tenant's right to make a reasonable pet request, and cannot purport to allow the landlord to re-enter the property without a court order.

 Frequently asked questions